a-n-rose/diagnosis-via-speech/README.md

 this will download all of the individual speaker files in .tgz format.

 2) run "extract_tgz_wav_concat_MFCC.py" in same directory as the .tgz file(s).
 This will save a new .csv in  Root/tmp/audio directory.
 This .csv will include columns for the speaker/filename, MFCCs, and language/label (English).
-IF kept in this directory, the data from other languages, i.e. German (below) will be added.
+If kept in this directory, the data from other languages, i.e. German (below) will be added.
 Note: you will be asked for which language category the speech is.
 Type in "English" or whatever label you want to use for the data.
 This will be used as the dependent variable/category the neural network will be trained on.

 3) Downloaded German speech from: http://www.voxforge.org/home/forums/other-languages/german/open-speech-data-corpus-for-german